ECoWeb Study Privacy and Personal Data Protection Policy Version 0.8 dated 10.09.2020

 We will collect data on how you use the app.
 This includes how often you use it, which elements you use, etc. We will also collect your responses on the app, such as the scores or answers you enter.
 We collect this data so we learn what is helpful or not in the app and improve it.
 Your camera, messages, phone calls, contacts and location will not be accessed, read, listened to or recorded at any time.

-The website and the app routinely collect technical data such as hardware configuration, software configuration, access provider, data exchanges and use of our websites.
+The website and the app routinely collect technical data such as hardware configuration, software configuration, access provider, data exchanges and site usage.
 We collect this so that we can run the website and app efficiently and keep your data secure.
 Technical data will not be linked to your contact information unless you ask us for technical support as we will need to contact you to provide help.

-For GDPR rights 2 to 6, we can only respond to these requests whilst we still have your contact details linked to your data.
+For GDPR rights 2 to 6, we can only respond to these requests whilst we still have your contact details.
+After the end of the study, all data is anonymous and we cannot identify any individual’s data.

 GDPR 2.
 The right of access